 Pet flipping is the practice of stealing a pet (usually a cat or a dog) from its owner and then selling it via a service such as Craigslist.
-Flippers make a profit by taking something they obtained for free -- through theft -- and then selling the animal.
+Flippers make a profit by taking something they obtained for free—through theft—and then selling it.
 "Adoption fees" on flipped animals are usually very reasonable, leading the buyer to believe that he or she is getting a "bargain" for a purebred animal.

-This practice appears to be particularly common in the Midwestern United States and residents of these states should be aware that their pets are at risk any time they are allowed to be in the yard unsupervised for any length of time.
+This practice appears to be particularly common in the Midwestern United States, and residents of these states should be aware that their pets are at risk any time they are outside unsupervised for any length of time.
 Any pet may be stolen and flipped, though the practice is generally limited to purebred animals that are easy to transport.
 For example, you aren't likely to find that your pet horse has been flipped, as they are harder to move than a cat or a dog.

 Is Pet Flipping Legal?

 This is a very difficult question to answer.

 Obviously, it's illegal to steal another person's property, and a pet is recognized as property.
 However, not all flipped pets are stolen from their yards.
 In many cases, the animal victims of pet flipping were lost, and while their owners were looking for them far and wide, they were taken in by a flipper and "turned" for a quick buck, often on a website such as Craigslist.

 In some states, it's illegal to sell a dog you found until you've done an adequate search for the owner (checking for a microchip or putting up "found dog" posters) and waited a specified amount of time for the dog to be claimed.
 But after a certain point, the dog belongs to you, and you can sell it.